luciancibu/aws-monitoring/ReadMe.md

 ##  Application & Monitoring Flow

 The diagram below illustrates the full observability flow:
-- Prometheus scrapes metrics from the application EC2
+- Grafana Alloy runs on the application EC2 and scrapes application and node metrics locally (Flask + node_exporter)
+- Grafana Alloy pushes metrics to Prometheus using remote_write
-- Grafana Alloy pushes logs to Loki
+- Grafana Alloy collects application logs and pushes them to Loki
+- Prometheus acts as a remote_write receiver and stores metrics
-- Grafana queries both Prometheus and Loki
+- Grafana queries Prometheus for metrics and Loki for logs

 ![Architecture Flow](diagrams/architecture-flow.png)